 Representative matters include:

-- Represented a private asset management firm in defending against Rule 2004 discovery and claims brought by a Post-Confirmation Creditors’ committee relating to a recapitalization transaction in the purchase of a company.
+- Representing a private asset management firm in defending against Rule 2004 discovery and claims brought by a Post-Confirmation Creditors’ committee relating to a recapitalization transaction in the purchase of a company.

-- Represented a worldwide law firm in connection with litigation arising from the bankruptcy of a financial services company, which collapsed amid allegations of fraud.
+- Representing a worldwide law firm in connection with litigation arising from the bankruptcy of a financial services company, which collapsed amid allegations of fraud.

-- Represented the former CEO of an international management and consulting company in litigation initiated by the company’s Liquidating Trustee asserting claims for breach of fiduciary duty and the duty of loyalty.
+- Representing the former CEO of an international management and consulting company in litigation initiated by the company’s Liquidating Trustee asserting claims for breach of fiduciary duty and the duty of loyalty.

-- Represented an international law firm in defending against claims for legal malpractice and breach of fiduciary duty brought by reorganized debtor and some of its investors.
+- Representing an international law firm against claims of legal malpractice and breach of fiduciary duty brought by reorganized debtor and some of its investors.
 The claims related to professional services in the structuring of the bankruptcy plan and other legal services provided in the bankruptcy case.

-- Represented an investment company specializing in structured financial products in defending against claims for fraudulent transfers and preferences in trustee litigation relating to an alleged Ponzi scheme, and in separate claims by a creditor group for alleged aiding and abetting the Ponzi scheme.
+- Representing an investment company specializing in structured financial products against claims of fraudulent transfers and preferences in trustee litigation relating to an alleged Ponzi scheme, and in separate claims by a creditor group for alleged aiding and abetting the Ponzi scheme.

-- Represented a Big Four accounting firm in action by Litigation Trust and related securities actions by shareholders and creditors arising from bankruptcy of U.S. corporation with operations in China.
+- Representing a Big Four accounting firm against claims by Litigation Trust and related securities claims by shareholders and creditors arising from bankruptcy of U.S. corporation with operations in China.

-- Represented a technology company in adversary proceeding against the debtor stemming from share repurchase agreement.
+- Representing a technology company in adversary proceeding against the debtor stemming from share repurchase agreement.